 - Authors receive free online access to their article once published as well as 25% discount on all Wiley publications

 How to submit an article

-Articles are submitted, preferably, via our online database by following this link.
+Articles should be submitted via our online database, ScholarOne, by following this link.

 The manuscript should be typed in double-spacing and not more than 8,000 words in length, including footnotes and references.